 Extremely so.
 I resent that we can’t go anywhere without an episode or ruining it for the whole family.

-Some days I just give up on the idea of making memories other than ones that are made here at home or simply any memory that doesn’t include him.
+Some days I give up on making memories other than ones made here at home or simply any memory that doesn’t include him.

-Paranoia: Gosh, where does one begin?
-Since he has been home, there have been so many accusations, I could not even remember all of them even if I wanted to.
+Gosh, where does one begin?
+Since he has been home, there have been so many accusations I could not remember them all, even if I wanted to.

 Some have been just out and out ludicrous, and others have been so hurtful that I am not even sure I could ever get those comments out of my head.

-They range from having supposed affairs while he was gone, poisoning him via his meals during supper (although we all ate from same pot and at same time), stealing money from our account and hiding it in a secret stash (what money?
+They range from having supposed affairs while he was gone, poisoning him via his meals during supper (although we all ate from the same pot and at the same time), stealing money from our account, and hiding it in a secret stash.

-It’s not like we are making 100 grand a year!), and the most hurtful of all……accusing me of getting pregnant on purpose with our two children.
+What money?
+It’s not like we are making 100 grand a year!
+And the most hurtful of all…accusing me of getting pregnant on purpose with our two children.

-Even accusing me of getting pregnant from another man while he was gone and trying to pass it off as his.
+Even accusing me of getting pregnant by another man while he was gone and trying to pass it off as his.